 A premarital agreement allows you and your fiancé to specify how you would like to characterize certain pieces of property upon either of your passing or at the time of divorce.
-Premarital agreements are often times used to “pre-award” contractual alimony.
+Premarital agreements are often used to "pre-award" contractual alimony.

-Post marital agreements in a nutshell
+Postmarital agreements in a nutshell

-Premarital property agreements examined
+Premarital property agreements examined.

 Any property- this includes a future interest- interest in real or personal property may be impacted by a premarital property agreement.
 There are very few requirements for a premarital property agreement to be deemed valid and enforceable by a judge.
 Among those few requirements include that the agreement must be in writing and signed by both you and your spouse.

-Within the contract itself you may contract regarding any subject you choose as the subject matter does not break the law, violate the public policy of Texas or hinder your future (or current) children’s ability to receive child support.
+Within the contract itself, you may contract regarding any subject you choose as the subject matter does not break the law, violate the public policy of Texas, or hinder your future (or current) children's ability to receive child support.

 Are you able to decide in advance issues related to your children in a premarital property agreement?

-As I mentioned a moment ago, you cannot agree to not have child support be paid in a future divorce.
-Your child has a right to be supported by both of their parents and your negotiating away this right would contravene the public policy of the State of Texas.
-On the flip side, if you agree to pay for a portion of your child’s college education or vehicle costs upon reaching age 16, those portions likely would be enforceable so long as they are found to be in your child’s best interest.
+As I mentioned a moment ago, you cannot agree not to have child support be paid in a future divorce.
+Your child has a right to be supported by both of their parents, and your negotiating away this right would contravene the public policy of the State of Texas.
+On the flip side, if you agree to pay for a portion of your child's college education or vehicle costs upon reaching age 16, those portions likely would be enforceable so long as they are found to be in your child's best interest.